seanpmaxwell/jet-schema/README.md

 ### Reasons to use Jet-Schema 😎
 - Focus is on using your own validator-functions to validate object properties.
-- TypeScript first!
+- Enables extracting logic for nested schemas.
+- Create new instances of your schemas using default values.
-- Fast, terse, small (this library only exports 2 functions and 2 types, size **2.2 KB** minified + zipped).
+- Easy-to-learn, terse, and small (this library only exports 2 functions and 2 types, size **2.2 KB** minified + zipped).
+- Doesn't require a compilation step (so still works with `ts-node`, unlike `typia`).
+- Fast!
+Checkout these <a href="https://moltar.github.io/typescript-runtime-type-benchmarks/">benchmarks</a> against some other popular validators like zod, valibot, and yup (one's which don't have a compilation-step).
 - Typesafety works boths ways, you can infer a type from a schema or force a schema to have certain properties using a generic.
-- Create new instances of your schema-objects using partials and default values.
-- Easy to extract logic for nested schemas.
 - Works client-side or server-side.
-- Doesn't require a compilation step (so still works with `ts-node`, unlike `typia`).
+- TypeScript first!
 <br/>